Predictor

 pass

 Your API can accept requests with different types of payloads.
-Navigate to the API requests section to learn about how headers can be used to change the type of payload
+Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.

 **Uses TensorFlow version 2.3.0 by default**